-(d) a corporation that is directly or indirectly controlled by a person referred to in any of paragraphs (a) to (c), or (e) an entity in which a person referred to in paragraph (a), (b) or (c) has a substantial investment. a pro or c ted parties do not include Her Majesty in right of Canada or of ovince, or an agency of either one, or a bank, trust company other financial institution that holds the assets of CPP stments.
-Risk mark potential for financial loss from exposures to the capital tets, or from credit or counterparty exposures, or from active agement investment decisions.
-Risk Policy The I nvestment Risk Management Policy.
-Risk Premium retu additional return that a risky asset is expected to earn over the m available from a lower-risk asset to compensate for the eased likelihood and/or size of potential losses.
-Securities Lending temporary loan of a security from a lender to a borrower to ort the investment and financial objectives of each.
-Supplementary Pool coml expo itized Pool of investments designed so that, in an appropriate bination with the Core Pool, it will deliver the aCPP desired sures; it is used to manage a portion of the aCPP Investment folio.
-Steady-State Funding on a of pr over level of funding required to sustain the bCPP when assessed long-term (150 years) open-group basis, for which the ratio rojected bCPP assets to expenditures is also generally stable a 50-year period commencing 12 years following the effective of the Actuarial Report.
-Stewards revie Actu federal and provincial Ministers of Finance in Canada who we both CPP's financial state and the reports of the Chief ary, and make recommendations as to whether CPP benefits or contribution rates should be maintained or changed.
-Total Fund, Fund The s sum of the bCPP Account and the aCPP Account.
-Units nstruct representing fractions of a Pool NAV that are issued the Pools to the Accounts, or redeemed by the Accounts from the Pools.
-Each Unit represents an equal proportional financial interest in the applicable Pool.
-Each of the bCPP Investment Portfolio and the aCPP Investment Portfolio is returned the performance of its fraction of the total number of Units in the applicable Pool.
-Unitization The process by which the Unit Prices and number of Units in each Pool are determined from the NAV.
-Unitized Pool An investment vehicle whose NAV is determined at a given frequency and in which the Accounts invest at a given Unit Price.
-Unit Price The NAV of a Pool divided by the total number of Units of that Pool then outstanding.
-Upper and Lower Absolute Risk Limits For each Investment Portfolio, the Board-approved outer bounds for risk of that Investment Portfolio consistent with fulfilling CPP Investments' legislated objectives.
+Related Party CPPIB Regulations define related parties as: (a) a director, officer or employee of CPP Investments, (b) a person responsible for holding or investing the assets of CPP Investments, or any officer, director or employee of the person, (c) the spouse or a child of any person referred to in paragraph (a) or (b), (d) a corporation that is directly or indirectly controlled by a person referred to in any of paragraphs (a) to (c), or (e) an entity in which a person referred to in paragraph (a), (b) or (c) has a substantial investment.
+Related parties do not include Her Majesty in right of Canada or of a province, or an agency of either one, or a bank, trust company or other financial institution that holds the assets of CPP Investments.
+Risk Policy The Risk Policy sets out CPP Investments' integrated risk framework, and defines the risk appetite (in the form of risk limits, statements and targets) and risk management provisions approved by the Board to manage and mitigate risks.
+Risk Premium The additional return that a risky asset is expected to earn over the return available from a lower-risk assection compensate for the increased likelihood and/or size of potential losses.
+Securities Lending The temporary loan of a security from a lender to a borrower to support the investment and financial objectives of each.
+Supplementary Pool A unitized pool of investments designed so that, in an appropriate combination with the Core Pool, it will deliver the aCPP desired exposures; it is used to manage a portion of the aCPP Investment Portfolio.
+Steady-State Funding The level of funding required to sustain the bCPP when assessed on a long-term (150 years) open-group basis, for which the ratio of projected bCPP assets to expenditures is also generally stable over a 50-year period commencing the Chief Actuary, and make recommendations as to whether CPP benefits and/or contribution rates should be maintained or changed.